raspberrypilearning/editor-turtley-amazing/en/step_9.md

     turtle.right(98)
 --- /code ---

+--- task ---
+Run the file to see the result.
 --- /task ---

 Try changing the turn angle in `turtle.right(98)` and see how the spiral changes.